Describe the perfect cookie. What are the first few words that come to mind?

 With cookies that have to be rolled out, you have to keep sprinkling more flour on the surface you’re rolling it out on so that the dough doesn’t stick to the surface.

 The more and longer you have to roll the dough the drier your dough becomes.
 You’ll find that your dough gradually becomes harder and harder to work with and will not stop breaking.

 If you’re experiencing this case, you’re going to have to balance out your dry ingredients with more wet ingredients, this can be either the liquid component or the fat component, preferably both.

-You did everything correctly, your wet to dry ratio was spot on, you’d even baked a perfect batch of cookies already.
-Why is it that on your second attempt your cookie dough is no longer good?
+You did everything correctly, your wet-to-dry ratio was spot on, and you’d even baked a perfect batch of cookies already.
+Why is it that on your second attempt and your cookie dough is no longer good?

 It’s probably because you’ve left your dough in the fridge.
 Refrigerators work by removing moisture and creating a cool, dry environment so that your food won’t spoil as quickly.
 This, however, does tend to dry out the food you put in it.

 Because there is a significant amount of butter in your dough, it’s also likely that your dough has just become too hard to work with which also makes it crack easily.

 The good news, although the outer layer of your dough might appear dry, it’s likely that the inside of your dough has still retained the moisture.
 Let your dough sit at room temperature for a bit so that the butter softens.